chintal/tendril/doc/userdoc/userinstall.rst

     2. Create a fork of the Organization's instance configuration.
 For example, clone ``gitlab.com/<org>/tendril-instance-<org>.git`` into ``gitlab.com/<username>/tendril-instance-<org>.git``

-    2. Get your fork of the tendril instance configuration.
+    2. Get a clone of your fork of the Organization's instance configuration.

         .. code-block:: bash